Who doesn’t love Southern Fried Chicken? This recipe will work with bone-in, or, boneless chicken. Fry it up, and enjoy!

-- 3 lb. chicken pieces of your choice
+- 3 pounds of chicken pieces of your choice

 - 3 cups all-purpose flour

-- Coat the chicken pieces in the flour mixture, coating evenly.
+- Coat the chicken pieces in the flour mixture, coating them evenly.
 Shake off excess flour and dip the chicken pieces in the buttermilk mixture.
 Coat well.
-Remove chicken from buttermilk mixture and allow excess to drip off.
-Add chicken pieces back into the flour mixture, one at a time, coating well.
+Remove the chicken from the buttermilk mixture and allow the excess to drip off.
+Add the chicken pieces back into the flour mixture, one at a time, coating well.
 Set the coated pieces on the wax paper for 10-15 minutes.

-- Carefully add chicken pieces to the hot oil.
-Cook chicken until golden brown on both sides or until the juices run clear and the internal temperature of the chicken reaches 165°F., flipping once.
-Make sure you don't overcrowd the pan - fry in batches if necessary.
-Drain on paper towels.
+- Carefully add the chicken pieces to the hot oil.
+Cook the chicken until golden brown on both sides or until the juices run clear and the internal temperature of the chicken reaches 165°F., flipping once.
+Make sure you don't overcrowd the pan, frying in batches if necessary.